 It tries to exploit these related applications to run its payload:

 Java Runtime Environment (JRE)

-can choose from an arsenal of vulnerabilities when it performs an attack.
-It probes your computer to find out which products you have installed.
-It can then choose the vulnerability that has the best chance to gain access to your computer.
-Currently Blacoleuses mainly Java and PDF exploits.
+can choose from an arsenal of vulnerabilities when it dos an attack.
+It probes your PC to find out which products you have installed.
+It can then choose the vulnerability that has the best chance to gain access to your PC.
+Currently Blacole uses mainly Java and PDF exploits.

 Some of the recent malware files associated with Blacole are: